 • Why do you think it matters to God whether you forgive someone from your heart or not?

-God wants us to forgive others—even people who do bad things to us over and over—because God forgives us over and over.
+SAY: God wants us to forgive others—even people who do bad things to us over and over—because God forgives us over and over.
 It doesn’t matter how much we think someone who did bad things to us owes us.
 Forgiving those things will never come close to how much or how many times God forgives us.

 This activity was taken from the book 13 Most Important Bible Lessons for Kids About Loving Each Other.
 This lesson book focuses on kid-sized theology that really cements the fundamentals of faith into kids’ hearts and heads.
 Children’s ministry leaders are looking for an effective way to teach upper-elementary kids the foundational truths of the Christian faith, and this is it!